Skip to main content

 Where you'll study

-The main classroom teaching for this course is delivered from our St Mary's campus, located in Southampton city centre.
+The main classroom teaching for this course is delivered from Solent University's East Park Terrace campus, located in Southampton city centre.

 All mandatory STCW maritime safety training courses are delivered from our Warsash campus.